 Block Diagram Explanation

-Imagine an amplifier block diagram with negative feedback to understand loop gain in electronics:
+Imagine an amplifier block diagram with negative feedback to understand the loop-based amplification in electronics:

 To analyze, engineers “break the loop” conceptually and calculate how much of an applied signal at that point would be amplified through the loop and return to the same point.